NLnetLabs/krill/doc/development/02_cli.md

 Krill Command Line Client Setup
 ===============================

-There are two CLI binaries included in Krill: `krillc` is intended to manage Certification Authorities, and `krillpubc` is used to manage a Publication Server.
+There is a CLI binary included in Krill: `krillc`

+The CLI can be used to manage Certification Authorities, as well as the Publication Server (if used).
+And it offers some functionality to users that the UI does not offer.

-Essentially the CLIs are a small convenient way to access the Krill API and represent responses to the user.
+Essentially the CLI is a small convenient way to access the Krill API and represent responses to the user.
 They parse command line arguments and/or files supplied by the user (where applicable), and query or post (JSON) to the appropriate API end-point.
 Responses can be displayed as JSON, or plain text.